egandavidpatrick-del/project-navigator/README.md

 Project Navigator provides a centralised, searchable catalogue of thousands of engineering and construction project directories.

-Built with PHP, MariaDB, JavaScript and C#, the platform provides authentication, role-based access, project management and concurrent multi-user access.
+Built with <b>PHP, MariaDB, JavaScript and C#,</b> the platform provides authentication, role-based access, project management and concurrent multi-user access.

 Its companion Enola service provides autonomous stale-record recovery and primary/backup failover so abandoned browser sessions don't leave records permanently locked.

-Source code is private because the production system was developed for an internal company environment.
+<b>Source codeis private</b> because the production system was developed for an internal company environment.
 This repository provides the public architecture, documentation, screenshots and demonstrations.

 ## At a Glance